paycenonoli/dev-to-prod-promotion/README.md

 GitOps makes Git the desired-state source of truth.

-Pull requests can serve as deployment approval gates.
+Pull Requests can serve as deployment approval gates.

 Helm separates reusable templates from environment-specific values.

 Terraform provisions infrastructure; Terragrunt organizes Terraform.

 Always investigate Terraform destroy/replacement plans.

-Troubleshooting is part of DevOps engineering—not a failure of the design.
+Troubleshooting is part of DevOps engineering — not a failure of the design.

-🔗 Project Repositories
+29. Project Repositories

 Repository